shulinye/dotfiles/README.md

 Personal dotfiles - created so I can set up a new computer quickly

 Geared mostly towards ubuntu or ubuntu-based systems.
-Pulled from various places on the web

-=bashrc/zshrc=
+###bashrc/zshrc

-Both of these import .rc_common
+Both of these import `.rc_common`.

-=License=
+Some bits and pieces pulled from various places around the web.

+###scripts

+Mostly in python.

+###License

 MIT License unless attributed otherwise.